top of page

 You Didn’t Miss Your Shot

-A lot of people believe that if they didn’t start training at 10 years old, they can never be good at combat sports.
+Many believe that if they didn’t start training at 10 years old, they can never excel in combat sports.
 That mindset keeps more people out of the gym than injuries ever do.

 Your 20s and 30s are still prime years for: